 Mobile URLs are typically more difficult to manage.
 You’ll have to ensure that your desktop and mobile versions redirect appropriately, which can be difficult.
 Otherwise, your users will view an inappropriate version of your website, and they may be left with a terrible first impression.

 Users searching on mobile devices, like smartphones, are searching using the same index as desktop or home searchers.
 That means, as long as your site is present on that index, both desktop and mobile users will be able to see you.
-However, there are a handful of specific ranking signals on mobile devices that will interfere with your rank:
+However, there are a handful of specific search engine rankings on mobile devices that will interfere with your rank:

 For the most part, mobile SEO is going to function the same as traditional SEO.
 You’re still going to function on user experience, onsite content, offsite backlinks, and the same navigational improvements that lead to higher ranks.
 In terms of your ongoing strategy, there isn’t much you’ll need to improve on as long as your strategy is currently in order.